LeFishe/piratedgames-megathread/README.md

 **If you have any recommendations for the Mega Thread, please comment below!
 Unsafe sites will be removed by the moderators.**

 - Edited by Rekulous and others! ;)
+I would really appreciate it if you fork this version of the Pirated Games Megathread, edit it, and open a pull-request for changes.
+Thanks!